 Mandelson resigned from the governing Labour Party on Sunday following new claims he received payments from Epstein two decades ago.
 Mandelson said he was stepping aside to avoid causing “further embarrassment,” even as he denied the allegations stemming from a trove of more than 3 million pages of documents relating to Epstein released by the U.S. Department of Justice.

-Prime Minister Keir Starmer, who fired Mandelson from his ambassadorial job over earlier revelations about his Epstein ties, now faces pressure to get Mandelson to testify in the U.S. about what he knew of the financier's activities.
+Prime Minister Keir Starmer, who fired Mandelson from his ambassadorial job over earlier revelations about his Epstein ties, is now urging him to quit politics altogether and testify in the U.S. about what he knew of the financier's activities.

-On Monday, Starmer urged Mandelson to resign from the House of Lords — Parliament's unelected upper chamber of politicians, donors and assorted notables — to which he was appointed for life in 2008.
-That would also mean relinquishing the noble title, Lord Mandelson, that he received at the time.
+Starmer urged Mandelson on Monday to resign from his lifetime seat in the House of Lords — Parliament's upper chamber of appointed politicians, donors and assorted notables — and to give up his noble title, Lord Mandelson.

-If he refuses, ejecting him would be a lengthy process requiring Parliament to pass legislation — a process last undertaken more than a century ago to remove the titles of aristocrats who sided with Germany in World War I.
+The alternative if he does not go willingly would be a lengthy process requiring Parliament to pass legislation — a process last undertaken more than a century ago to remove the titles of aristocrats who sided with Germany in World War I.

 “The prime minister believes that Peter Mandelson should not be a member of the House of Lords or use the title,” said Starmer spokesman Tom Wells.
 “However, the prime minister does not have the power to remove it.”